Why Should I Go To An Out-of-Network Dentist?

 Will I have to file my own insurance at an out-of-network dentist?

 This is another big myth that our new patients come in with.
-There are very few, if any, non-contracted offices that force their patients to call and file their own insurance.
+There are very few, if any, out-of-network offices that force their patients to call and file their own insurance.
 Why?
 Because if you’ve never filed insurance before, you’re probably not going to do it correctly.
 As with most things dental insurance companies do, filing is a complicated process.
-In our office, we have a member of our team who does it all day so she knows the lingo and how to get it done efficiently and correctly.
+In our office, we have a member of our team who does it all day.
+She knows the lingo and how to get it done efficiently and correctly.
 When you come in as a new patient, we’ll take a look at your insurance, explain your benefits and, after your appointment, file your insurance for you.

 Aren’t the best dentists in-network?